arkency/posts/posts/2020-05-12-upgrading-a-trivial-rails-app-from-ruby-2-dot-3-dot-1-to-2-dot-7-and-from-rails-4-dot-2-dot-6-to-6-dot-0-dot-3.md

 and the deploy went fine.

-After this I was ready to try the newest Rails version - 6.0.3 (rc1 at the moment of writing this).
+After this I was ready to try the newest Rails version - 6.0.3.

 It failed during tests with: